Serving

 These guidelines are intended to assist proposers in preparing their DAPR proposals and help ensure a fairer proposal evaluation process.
 These guidelines do not replace the Call for Proposals which should be read for complete details on applying for NASA Keck time.

-While NExScI understands that dual-anonymous peer review represents a major shift in the evaluation of proposals, and that there may be occasional slips in writing anonymized proposals, NExScI staff are no longer checking each submitted proposal for DAPR compliance before TAC review.
-Instead, proposers must confirm on the proposal submission site that their proposal is DAPR compliant.
+Proposers must confirm on the proposal submission site that their proposal is DAPR compliant.
 We suggest leaving time before the submission deadline to double check that your proposal is DAPR compliant.
 If the TAC or a NExScI staff member finds DAPR a violation, the proposal is subject to rejection.
 The NASA Keck Selecting Official will make the final decision on the severity of the violation and determine if the proposal will be reviewed or rejected.

 After proposal submission, you will receive a confirmation email that has two versions of your proposal attached: the anonymized Science Program with the anonymous coversheet information, and the non-anonymized version with the Expertise and Access document and the non-anonymous coversheet information and the WMKO coversheet.
 If you see errors in either, you may resubmit your proposal up until the proposal deadline.
+If you do not receive a confirmation email, contact NExScI.

 Information submitted via the webform (left panel) along with uploaded PDF documents of the Science Program and the E&A document (right panel) will be used to generate the two PDFs (center panel) that are used during the TAC process.
 Click image to download.